insighteaseapi/Forex-API-Python/README.md

 ## Overview

 ### Language Used

-This project is implemented using **Python**.
+**Python** is utilized to implement this project.
-This project integrates with the **Insightease Forex API** to retrieve and manipulate forex-related data.
-It offers functionalities such as fetching forex symbols, performing currency conversions, retrieving the latest prices, and analyzing historical data using Python.
+This project retrieves and manipulates forex-related data by integrating with the **Insightease Forex API**.
+It provides features including obtaining forex symbols, converting currencies, getting the most recent prices, and using Python to analyze historical data.

 ## Components
 - **`insightease_forex.py`**: Implements the `insighteaseForex` class, which provides multiple API interaction methods.